dugger/interview_questions/fibonacci/Readme.md

 Sure, these tests are very basic, just asserting we get the value we expect, but this problem isn't complicated and the expected results are known values, so I'll leave it at that.

-We could go on and test what happens when we pass a negative number to the calc method, or when we pass a string or other object to when we initialize.
+I could go on and test what happens when we pass a negative number to the calc method, or when we pass a string or other object to when we initialize.
 This code doesn't do any input validation, so it wont handle those cases well.
 I think I'll save that for another time.